KintaroAI/blocks/README.md

 * Rounded blocks with multi-line labels.
 * Smooth cubic Bézier connections with arrowheads.
-* Spark “impulses” that travel along connections to show direction.
+* Spark "impulses" that travel along connections to show direction.
 * Live dragging of nodes; curves and sparks update instantly.
 * Arrowheads terminate **outside** the target block border for a clean look.